airalab/robonomics-wiki/docs/hass-init.md

 <robo-wiki-picture src="home-assistant/ha_init.png" />

 You are starting with the creation of the owner account of Home Assistant.
 This account is an administrator and can make any changes.
-Open web browser and go to `http://%RASPBERRY_IP_ADDRESS%:8123`.
+Open web browser and go to `http://%PC_IP_ADDRESS%:8123`.
 You can find the IP address of Raspberry Pi using [Fing mobile app](https://www.fing.com/products) or [nmap CLI tool](https://vitux.com/find-devices-connected-to-your-network-with-nmap/).
+If you set up everything on your PC use `http://localhost:8123`.

-<robo-wiki-note type="note">Raspberry Pi address may change in time, due router settings.</robo-wiki-note>
+<robo-wiki-note type="note">IP address may change in time, due router settings.</robo-wiki-note>

 <robo-wiki-video autoplay loop controls :videos="[{src: 'https://crustipfs.art/ipfs/QmYd1Mh2VHVyF3WgvFsN3NFkozXscnCVmEV2YG86UKtK3C', type:'mp4'}]" />